fastforwardlabs/blog_deprecated/_newsletters/2018-04-04-subscribers.md

 slug: 2018-04-04-subscribers
 ---

 Hello!
-In this week's newsletter, we discuss neural network architectures for language modeling, and Google's TensorFlow.js.
+In this week's newsletter, we discuss neural network architectures for language modeling, and Google's [TensorFlow.js](https://medium.com/tensorflow/introducing-tensorflow-js-machine-learning-in-javascript-bf3eab376db).

 ---

-## Neural Network Architectures for Language Modeling
+## Simple Architectures Outperform Complex Ones in Language Modeling

 Are novel, complex, and specialized neural network architectures always better for language modeling?
 [Recent papers](https://arxiv.org/abs/1708.02182) have shown otherwise.
 Language models are used to predict the next token given the preceeding tokens.
 Most operate at word-level or character-level.
 Word-level models have large vocabulary sizes (how many words are there in the English language?) compared to character-level models (there are 26 letters in the English language).
 This means that character-level models require less memory.
 On the other hand, when processing a sentence, character-level models see a large number of tokens (each character is a token) compared to word-level models.
 A large number of tokens (long sequence) is harder for neural networks because of the vanishing gradients problem.